Automattic/Co-Authors-Plus/readme.txt

 == Changelog ==

+= 3.0.2 (Nov.
+23, 2012) =
+* Bug fix: Fall back to non-pretty permalinks when the author permastruct is empty, so that coauthors_posts_links() doesn't link to the homepage

 = 3.0.1 (Nov.
 21, 2012) =
 * Add your own custom columns to the guest authors table using filters.
 Props [cfg](https://github.com/cfg)
 * A new wp-cli subcommand for renaming co-authors and another for removing author terms mistakenly assigned to revisions